This is how it goes. We put a load of shit into a single web page. This makes the page slow. Slow to load, slow to render. Slow.

 People on expensive data contracts benefit too.
 They can choose to see all the images by following the link or they can wait until they are connected to WI-FI.

-Tabs: If stuff is hidden by default, how important is its existence on this page?
+Tabs: if stuff is hidden by default, how important is its existence on this page?
 Or if the tab contains a small amount of content just show it.
 Or consider putting it on a separate page.

 If you’re feeling brave, put your site’s navigation menu on a separate page too.
 The page is light and loads quickly.
 Maybe this is too far.
 Maybe not.

-2. Reduce code
+# 2. Write less code

 Sometimes developers use the wrong element.
-A
+For example, a

 <button> is half the size of